-On graduating from college, you might think you know everything, but you don’t.
+On graduating from college, you might think you know everything about, but you don’t.

-Suddenly, everything that I’d learned in college just didn’t seem to be applicable in the real world.
+Suddenly, everything that I’d learned in college just didn’t seem to be applicable to the life in corporate world.
 I was a blank slate waiting to be written on.
 I didn’t know what to expect but was looking forward to learning something new and making it mine.

 There are going to be growing pains, so it’s better to believe that there will be a learning curve with everything you’re doing.

-I’ve learned to avoid shying away from learning about things that initially seemed daunting in my head, like marketing a product from scratch and handling the reality of email automation, or learning how to write a blog like this one and turning it into Google-food for search engine optimization.
+I’ve learned to avoid shying away from learning about things that initially seemed daunting in my head, like marketing a product from scratch and handling the reality of email automation, or learning how to write a blog like this one on corporate survival guide and turning it into Google-food for search engine optimization.

 “I’m young, free, and can do whatever I want.”
 Even with this mindset and working 50 hours a week, I can’t seem to find the college version of myself that was able to function on three hours of sleep.

 With having less time for yourself, it’s natural to turn selective on what and how you choose to spend the little time that you manage to find.

 I’ve learned to prioritize the amount of hours I need to sleep in order to not be miserable the next day, to invest in people who bring out the best in me, and not feel guilty about my potential life change.
 After all, if you don’t take care of yourself in a world of survival, who will?

 5. Pop your bubble

 For a very long time until now, I genuinely believed that hard work was all that mattered in a job.
 To a certain extent, it’s true.
 Most bosses will be perfectly pleased as long as you can get work done and do it well.
 However, in the long run, that only sustains your current position.

-If you want to move forward - make connections, climb the executive ladder - people are the way to get there.
+If you want to move forward - make connections, climb the executive ladder - people are the way to win success in corporate world.